1codingguy/fcc-responsive-projects/technical-documentation-page/README.md

 # Technical documentation page - freeCodeCamp

-This is a solution to the [Build a Technical Documentation Page](https://www.freecodecamp.org/learn/responsive-web-design/responsive-web-design-projects/build-a-technical-documentation-page) from FreeCodeCamp.
+This is a solution to the [Build a Technical Documentation Page](https://www.freecodecamp.org/learn/responsive-web-design/responsive-web-design-projects/build-a-technical-documentation-page) from freeCodeCamp.

 ## Table of contents